Saddlefit- Properly fitted equipment is imperative!

 Fluid filled bumps that may result from saddle or pad pressure, and may indicate underlying disease such as kissing spine

-I have worked with Master Saddlers from many brands for 18 years, and am wholly familiar with English and Western saddles, as well as treeless, adjustable tree, adjustable panel, and more.
-As part of a saddlefitting evaluation, your horse's anatomy is reviewed, and current tack is assessed.
-The balance, length, angle, width, condition, and comfort are all reviewed.
+As part of a saddle-fitting evaluation, your horse's anatomy is reviewed and current tack is assessed.
+The balance, length, angle, width, condition, and comfort are all evaluated.
 If it fits, it fits!
-If it doesn't, I am able to help guide you to styles or brands that may fit you and you horse's needs.
-Finding the right saddle can be a frustrating process and takes time, skill, and a financial investment.
+If it doesn't, recommendations are provided for styles or brands for the horse and rider's needs.
+Finding the right saddle can be a frustrating process and takes time, skill, and often a decent financial investment.
 A properly fitted saddle is IMPERATIVE for your horse's comfort, soundness, and longevity.

-In addition to being a Certified Saddlefit Technician through Saddlefit4Life(R), I am also a proud Authorized Saddlefitter for Peter Horobin Saddery, saddles including an adjustable Stride-Free(R) tree, pure merino wool-flocked panels, and the highest quality leather line of English, Racing, and Endurance saddles.
-A fitting session includes full measurements of you and your horse, demo rides whenever possible, and discussion of custom options.
-Learn more about the ANATOMY of SADDLEFIT and Peter Horobin's Story in the videos below.
+Dr. Robson is a Certified Saddlefit Technician through Saddlefit4Life(R) since 2004, and is a proud Authorized Saddlefitter for Peter Horobin Saddery, whose saddles include an adjustable Stride-Free(R) tree, pure merino wool-flocked panels, and the highest quality leather line of English, Racing, and Endurance saddles, and new half-breed options!
+A fitting session includes full measurements of the horse and rider, demo rides whenever possible, and discussion of custom options or in-stock inventory.
+Learn more about the anatomy of saddle-fit and Peter Horobin's story in the videos below.

-I also ride and compete in Western Dressage and can help you with your Western saddle needs.
+Dr. Robson frequently assesses Western saddle fit.
+Allegany Mountain Saddlery, Crates/Steele Tree, Julie Goodnight Circle Y, and various short/light barrel saddles may be recommended, but any brand and saddle is worth an evaluation!
 See more on the Videos and Education page, and pick up a copy of my book Recognizing the Horse in Pain.

 A Sample of the Peter Horobin Saddles